 Why We’re Going On-Grid

-Having a benevolent grid Svengali like Power Guy made going on-grid feel like the path of least resistance, and we do like going with the flow.
-But even as we began consulting with Power Guy, we were researching what it would take to be fully off-grid.
+Having a benevolent grid Svengali like Power Guy helped make going on-grid feel like the path of least resistance, and we do like going with the flow.
+But even as we were consulting with Power Guy, we were researching what it would take to be completely off-grid.
 After all, we’ll have a well and septic, so we’re 2/3 free of public utilities.
 Why not go all the way?

 Two reasons: cost and lifestyle.